FFIG/ffig/README.md

 encourage anyone looking to generate language bindings to look at SWIG.

-# Setup (Linux and macOS)
+# Setup (Linux)

-You will need libclang 3.8 and clang python bindings.
+You will need libclang >=3.8.

 libclang can be installed from homebrew on mac or here: <http://llvm.org/releases/>

-You can use pip to install python bindings for libclang:

-`pip install clang version==3.8`

 Set `LD_LIBRARY_PATH` so that libclang can be found.

-Update submodules with `git submodule update --init --recursive`.
+# Setup (macOS)

+Install Xcode.
+FFIG will use the version of libclang distributed with Xcode.

 # Setup (Windows)